-The American Council on Alcohol Problems is a prohibition-oriented federation of state affiliates.
-It currently promotes a neo-prohibitionist agenda to stigmatize alcohol and marginalize those adults who choose to consume any alcoholic beverage.
+The American Council on Alcohol Problems (ACAP) is a temperance oriented federation of state affiliates.
+It currently promotes a neo-prohibitionist agenda.
+It aims to stigmatize alcohol and marginalize those adults who choose to have a single drink.
 Even its logo shows a bottle of alcohol crossed out.

 The Council was known as the Anti-Saloon League from 1893 until 1948.
 Then it was the Temperance League until 1950.
 Next it was the National Temperance League until 1964.
-Finally, it’s now the American Council on Alcohol Problems.
-Thus, since 1964, the name has not revealed its fundamental goal of temperance and prohibition.
+It’s now the American Council on Alcohol Problems (ACAP).
+So now the name doesn’t revealed its true goal of temperance and prohibition.

-However, a recent issue of The American Issue describes the organization and its purpose.
+But a recent issue of its The American Issue describes the group its purpose.
 It reports the Council “is the channel of cooperation” through which temperance supporters and groups can unite and cooperate.”

-It continues that “Membership in ACAP [American Council on Alcohol Problems] presently is made up of 30 local temperance organizations, 22 national Christian denominations, and other fraternal organizations that support the ACAp’s philosophy of abstinence.”
-By “22 Christian denominations,” the Council apparently means 22 individual churches and religious organizations.
+It continues that “Membership in ACAP presently is made up of 30 local temperance groups, 22 national Christian denominations, and other fraternal organizations that support the ACAP’s philosophy of abstinence.”
+By “22 Christian denominations,” the Council apparently means 22 individual churches and religious groups.

-Surprisingly, many people support neo-prohibition ideas.
-And many strongly defend the many remainders of Prohibition are still exist.
-In fact, almost one of every five U.S. adults supports making drinking alcohol illegal for everyone.
+Today, almost one of every five U.S. adults supports making drinking alcohol illegal for everyone.
 Not even National Prohibition (1920-1933) went that far.
 That is, it didn’t make drinking illegal.
-Therefore, millions of people drank alcohol legally during Prohibition.
-Discover more at What did Prohibition Prohibit?
+So millions of people drank alcohol legally during Prohibition.
+Learn more at What did Prohibition Prohibit?
 It Wasn’t Drinking Alcohol.